 Prohibition did indeed start in Evanston, but it began much earlier than the nationwide Prohibition that most people are familiar with.
 In fact, Evanston was a dry town for an astonishing 115 years, from 1858 to 1972.
-This means that no was legally sold within the city limits during this time period.
+This means that no alcohol was legally sold within the city limits during this time period.

-As someone who is knowledgeable in the world of and , it is fascinating to delve into the history of Prohibition in Evanston.
+As someone who is knowledgeable in the world of wine and beer, it is fascinating to delve into the history of Prohibition in Evanston.
 The fact that this town had such a long-standing ban on alcohol sets it apart from many other places in the United States.
 It is interesting to consider the reasons behind this decision and how it affected the community.

 To fully understand the impact of Prohibition in Evanston, it is important to take a step back in time and consider the historical context.
 In the mid-1800s, the temperance movement was gaining momentum across the United States.
 This movement aimed to reduce or eliminate the consumption of alcohol due to concerns about its negative effects on individuals and society as a whole.